Statue of Peace

-The Statue of Peace (平和の少女像, Heiwano shōjo-zō), often shortened to Sonyeosang in Korean or Shōjo-zō in Japanese (literally "statue of girl") and sometimes called the Comfort Woman Statue (慰安婦像, Ianfu-zō), is a symbol of the victims of sexual slavery, known euphemistically as comfort women, by the Japanese military during World War II, specifically, the period from the beginning of the Second Sino-Japanese War until the end of the Pacific War.
+The Statue of Peace (平和の少女像), often shortened to Sonyeosang in Korean or Shōjo-zō in Japanese (literally "statue of girl") and sometimes called the Comfort Woman Statue (慰安婦像, Ianfu-zō), is a symbol of the women forced into sexual slavery—known euphemistically as comfort women—by the Imperial Japanese Armed Forces before and during World War II—specifically, the period from the beginning of the Second Sino-Japanese War until the end of the Pacific War.
 The Statue of Peace was first erected in Seoul to urge the Japanese government to apologize to and honour the victims.
 It has since become a site of representational battles among different parties.

 History

 The Wednesday demonstration started in 1992 and, nearly 20 years later, the idea for the Statue of Peace was proposed by the Korean Council for Women Drafted for Military Sexual Slavery by Japan.
-More specifically, the council proposed that a memorial stone be erected in front of the embassy of Japan in Seoul to commemorate the pain of comfort women as the victims of sexual slavery by the Japanese imperial military.
+More specifically, the council proposed that a memorial stone be erected in front of the embassy of Japan in Seoul to commemorate the women forced into sexual slavery by the Imperial Japanese Armed Forces during the Second Sino-Japanese War and the Pacific War—euphemistically referred to as "comfort women".
 This proposal was realized on 14 December 2011, when the bronze statue was installed in front of the embassy.

 The Statue of Peace was designed by the couple Kim Seo-kyung and Kim Eun-sung.
 It depicts a girl dressed in a chima jeogori, a modified form of hanbok in the late-19th to early-20th century, with small hands and short hair, sitting and staring at the embassy of Japan in central Seoul.

 Japan has repeatedly demanded that the statue be removed.
 Seoul, and especially the victims, have rejected such demands, consistently arguing that the Japanese government has never officially admitted the direct involvement of its military in the comfort women issue.

 Until now in South Korea, since the Statue of Peace has not been designated as a public sculpture, it has been difficult to prevent it from being damaged.
 In June 2017, the civil congress of the city of Busan created a legal foundation to protect the statue by passing the relevant ordinance.